 The average cost of living in Puerto Escondido is around $13,000MXN/$650USD/$890CAD for one person per month, including rent, utilities, food, and transport.

-While you may want to pay a little extra to live a little more comfortably, this is still one of the least expensive places to live on the beach in Mexico.
+While you may want to pay a little extra to live more comfortably, this is still one of the least expensive places to live on the beach in Mexico.

 Not only is Puerto Escondido affordable, but it’s downright gorgeous and offers plenty to keep you busy.
 With a plethora of beaches to choose from, you can surf with the pros or just take a dip to cool off.